Updated on July 20th, 2021 by Bob Ciura

 Depending on how things go from there, the company in question might be able to return to dividend growth if its fundamentals improve.
 On the other hand, if conditions worsen, the next step could be a dividend cut or suspension.
 The dividend freeze was the first step in this process, which is why investors should pay attention if a dividend growth stock goes longer than a year without raising its payout.

-Intel is the largest semiconductor company in the U.S., with a market capitalization above $200 billion which makes it a mega-cap stock.
-Intel has raised its dividend for 7 years in a row.
+Apple is the largest publicly-traded company in the world, with a market cap of $2.4 trillion which makes it a mega-cap stock.
+Apple has raised its dividend for 9 years in a row.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: